 - We welcome all persons who respond in trust and obedience to God’s grace in Jesus Christ and desire to become part of the membership and ministry of Westminster.

 - No persons shall be denied membership because of race, ethnic origin, worldly condition, or any other reason not related to profession of faith.
 We extend the fellowship of Christ to all persons.
 Failure to do so constitutes a rejection of Christ himself and causes a scandal to the gospel.

 How would I go about becoming a member here?

 - We offer Investigating Church Membership seminars three times a year.

-- The next one will be offered in a new format: a four-week class on Sunday mornings after worship, from 11:20 a.m. to 12:15 p.m., on May 4, 11, 18, and June 1.
+- The next one will be offered in a new format: a four-week class on Sunday mornings after worship, from 11:20 a.m. to 12:15 p.m., on April 10, 17, 24, and May 1.
 If you would like to talk to someone about membership, please contact our Associate Pastor for Spiritual Growth, Laurie Brubaker Davis (223-7285 or Laurie@westminsterdayton.org).